-ASSISTANTSHIP SUPPORTThe Genetics M.S. and Ph.D. degrees are research based and students spend a significant portion of their graduate training in the laboratory.
+ASSISTANTSHIP SUPPORTThe Genetics and Genomics M.S. and Ph.D. degrees are research based and students spend a significant portion of their graduate training in the laboratory.
 The student conducts research under the supervision of the professorial staff to develop not only technical and manipulative skills, but also to foster originality, imagination, judgment, and patience--the traits of an independent scholar.
 Because of this, admission is not offered without financial support.
 Ph.D. students admitted for rotations generally receive an 8 month research assistantship at $2,000 per month.
 Funding after completion of rotations is provided by their major professor or home department.
 Students directly admitted to labs are paid at the rate appropropriate for that lab, teaching assistantship, or research project.

 FELLOWSHIPSAll students, domestic and international, are considered for all available and appropriate fellowships.

 RESEARCH ASSISTANTSHIPSThe majority of available research assistantships and fellowships are competively awarded to qualified applicants who plan to work towards the Doctor of Philosophy degree.

 - Incoming rotation students admitted for fall are appointed as research assistants and have the opportunity to rotate through three or more laboratories before choosing a major professor and home department by the mid-March.

 - Faculty may also recruit students directly into their labs without the student going through rotations.

 - There may be a few rotation assistantships available to support students seeking a Master's Degree in Genetics and Genomics.
 This rotation assistantship is provided for one semester.